Neuropsychopharmacology: Neural circuits

 Significant progress has been made on central mechanisms of certain hallucinogenic drugs.
 It is at this point known with relative certainty that the primary shared effects of a broad pharmacological group of hallucinogens, sometimes called the "classical psychedelics", can be attributed largely to agonism of serotonin receptors.
 The 5HT_{2A} receptor, which seems to be the most critical receptor for psychedelic activity, and the 5HT_{2C} receptor, which is a significant target of most psychedelics but which has no clear role in hallucinogenesis, are involved by releasing glutamate in the frontal cortex, while simultaneously in the locus coeruleus sensory information is promoted and spontaneous activity decreases.
 5HT_{2A} activity has a net pro-dopaminergic effect, whereas 5HT_{2C} receptor agonism has an inhibitory effect on dopaminergic activity, particularly in the prefrontal cortex.
 One hypothesis suggests that in the frontal cortex, 5HT_{2A} promotes late asynchronous excitatory postsynaptic potentials, a process antagonized by serotonin itself through 5HT_{1} receptors, which may explain why SSRIs and other serotonin-affecting drugs do not normally cause a patient to hallucinate.
 However, the fact that many classical psychedelics do in fact have significant affinity for 5HT_{1} receptors throws this claim into question.
 The head twitch response, a test used for assessing classical psychedelic activity in rodents, is produced by serotonin itself only in the presence of beta-Arrestins, but is triggered by classical psychedelics independent of beta-Arrestin recruitment.
 This may better explain the difference between the pharmacology of serotonergic neurotransmission (even if promoted by drugs such as SSRIs) and that of classical psychedelics.
 Newer findings, however, indicate that binding to the 5HT_{2A}-mGlu2 heterodimer is also necessary for classical psychedelic activity.
 This, too, may be relevant to the pharmacological differences between the two.
-While early in the history of psychedelic drug research it was assumed that these hallucinations were comparable to those produced by psychosis and thus that classical psychedelics could serve as a model of psychosis, it is important to note that modern neuropsychopharmacological knowledge of psychosis has progressed significantly since then, and we now know that psychosis shows little similarity to the effects of classical psychedelics in mechanism, reported experience or most other respects aside from the surface similarity of "hallucination"..
+While early in the history of psychedelic drug research it was assumed that these hallucinations were comparable to those produced by psychosis and thus that classical psychedelics could serve as a model of psychosis, modern neuropsychopharmacological knowledge of psychosis has progressed significantly since then, and we now know that psychosis shows little similarity to the effects of classical psychedelics in mechanism, reported experience or most other respects aside from the surface similarity of "hallucination"..

 Diagram of neural circuit which regulates melatonin production via actual circuit pathways.
 Green light in the eye inhibits pineal production of melatonin (Inhibitory connections shown in red).
 Also shown:reaction sequence for melatonin synthesis.